 57. What are the advantages of PL/SQL functions?

-Advantages of PL / SQL functions as follows:
+The advantages of PL / SQL functions are as follows:

 - We can make a single call to the database to run a block of statements.
 Thus, it improves the performance against running SQL multiple times.
 This will reduce the number of calls between the database and the application.